Monitoring SD-WAN links from the firewall’s administration interface

 Detailed view: the SD-WAN monitoring module

-The SD-WAN module, which can be accessed from Monitoring > Monitoring, shows details of routers and gateways used as the default gateway and in policy-based routing (PBR) rules.
+The SD-WAN module, which can be accessed from Monitoring > Monitoring, shows details of routers and gateways used in the firewall's routing settings (default route, static routes and policy-based routing).

 Real time tab

-The Real time tab shows information about the SD-WAN SLA on monitored gateways and routers.
+The Real time tab shows information about the status of monitored routers and gateways, as well as the SD-WAN SLA values of these gateways.

 For more details on the values that the various indicators may show, refer to the module on SD-WAN monitoring in the Stormshield SNS v4 user guide.